cashlessxd/cinematictools_old/README.md

 # cinematictools
+This is a camera tool mainly designed for Forza Horizon games.
+It will have features such as:
+- creating smooth cinematic clips
-This is a tool (mainly designed for Forza Horizon games) to create smooth cinematic shots with all post processing filters from the photo mode applied.
+- including all of the post processing filters from the photo mode (including camera blur and depth of field)
+- automatically exporting a .mp4 file after rendering

 DISCLAIMER: This tool is a very early prototype.